vaeproj/python-learning-project/README.md

 The above command will clone the repository down to your local machine.
 Git does not require github, git exists to track all code changes through commits.
 Github simply serves as a remote repository to enable sharing and collaborating on code bases.
 You will use git locally to track your code changes and then push these changes to the remote repository in github.

 ## Feature Branches
 Feature Branches are what you will develop your code in.
 When ever you start developing you will ensure that you are developing from the most recent version of master or staging(we will work off of staging).
-Make sure you are using the staging branch with the following command
+Make sure you are using the staging branch with the following command.

 **git fetch**

 **git pull**

 Git fetch will get all changes from the remote repository in github.
 Git pull will pull any new changes into your currently checked out local branch.

 Next you will run
-**git branch {branch_name}**(branch_name being whatever you want to call the branch.)
+**git branch {branch_name}**(branch_name being whatever you want to call the branch.).

 Git branch will simply create the new branch but it will not check it out.
-Next you will use **Git checkout {new_branch}**(whatever you just named the branch) You should now be on your new branch.
+Next you will use

+**Git checkout {new_branch}**(whatever you just named the branch)

+You should now be on your new branch.
 You can verify this by typing git branch

 **Git Status**
 Git status will tell you what branch you are one and what code changes you have made.